Centre-left politics: Economics

-Some early centre-left groups supported gradual reform toward socialism, but this position is not supported by the centre-left in the 21st century.
-The modern centre-left distinguishes between just and unjust capitalism, advocating for welfare state policies to create what it considers to be just capitalism.
 The core objective underlying centre-left economic policies, democratic capitalism, has largely been achieved within many economies, with further policies seeking to merely reform or improve upon this system.
 These may include measures to reduce poverty or to support lower-wage workers.
 One common dispute within the centre-left is the extent to which centre-left parties should reform markets versus regulating pre-existing markets.
 Centre-left parties in Europe and the United States have supported corporate governance reform to protect the investments of shareholders.

 The economies of Nordic countries such as Denmark and Sweden are often upheld by proponents of centre-left economic policies as successful applications of these policies.
 These economies heavily emphasize international trade as well as collaboration between government, industry, and labour.
+In post-war Europe, West Germany established the socioeconomic model of a social market economy, a regulated market economic system that promoted free markets and fair competition with regulation for social policies and a welfare state.